Samuel J. Gholson: Federal judicial service

 Gholson was nominated by President Martin Van Buren on February 9, 1839, to a joint seat on the United States District Court for the Northern District of Mississippi and the United States District Court for the Southern District of Mississippi vacated by Judge George Adams.
 He was confirmed by the United States Senate on February 13, 1839, and received his commission the same day.
 His service terminated on January 10, 1861, due to his resignation upon the secession of Mississippi from the Union.
 Gholson was a member of the Mississippi secession convention in 1861.

 Other service

 Concurrent with his federal judicial service, Gholson served in the Mississippi State Militia as a lieutenant in 1846.

 Later career and death

-During the American Civil War, Gholson served in the Confederate States Army as a private, captain, colonel, brigadier general, and major general of state troops.
-He became brigadier general of the Confederate States Army in June 1863, and was placed in command of a brigade of cavalry.
-He was a member of the Mississippi House of Representatives from 1865 to 1866, and in 1878.
+During the American Civil War, Gholson served in the Confederate States Army as a private, captain, colonel, and brigadier general, and as a major general of Mississippi state troops.
+Gholson initially enlisted as a private, taking part in the battles of Fort Donelson, Iuka, and Corinth in 1862.
+In the spring of 1863 he was appointed as major general of the Mississippi State Troops, and the following year was commissioned as a brigadier general of Confederate cavalry transferred from state service.
+Gholson was severely wounded in the December 1864 Battle of Egypt Station, and lost his right arm.
+After the war, he was a member of the Mississippi House of Representatives from 1865 to 1866, and in 1878.
 He was its Speaker in the 1865-1866 session, the last session before 1870.
 He resumed private practice in Aberdeen, Mississippi from 1866 to 1878, and from 1878 to 1883.
 He died on October 16, 1883, in Aberdeen.
 He was interred in Odd Fellows Cemetery in Aberdeen.